Cellulite

 Miami, Florida

 This prospective study aims to evaluate the safety and effectiveness of AVELI for reducing cellulite and fibrotic tissue in patients undergoing High-Definition Liposculpture, exploring if AVELI improves the aesthetic outcomes, and reduced the clinically evident cellulite and/or fibrosis.
-AVELI is a minimally invasive procedure used for the treatment of cellulite.
 The main questions this study seeks to answer are: * Does AVELI safely reduce cellulite and fibrotic tissue without causing serious adverse events? * How effective is AVELI in improving patient-reported outcomes and aesthetic appearance?
-In this study, the research team will explore the use of AVELI for cellulite, fibrosis, and cellulite plus fibrosis, in 3 independent study arms.
-Through this study the safety and effectiveness aims to be evaluated.
-The participants will be adult patients (between 18-60 years) undergoing High-Definition Liposculpture, with clinical evidence of cellulite and/or fibrosis.
-The participants can not be pregnant, have history of scaring/healing problems, severe dermatological conditions, be obese, or have important comorbidities.
-The study procedures include: * Baseline data collection. * All patients will undergo the standardized High-Definition Liposculpture technique, with AVELI applied to all identified cellulite and for fibrosis release. * Photographic and 3D imaging preoperatively and at follow-ups (1, 3, 6, and 9 months).
-Primary outcome: * Safety assessed by the absence of serious adverse events within 30 days. * Effectiveness evaluated using the Global Aesthetic Improvement Scale (GAIS) for patient satisfaction and 3D imaging analysis for objective evaluation.
-Secondary outcomes: \* Explore the aesthetic outcomes satisfaction with the High-Definition Liposculpture measured by participant-reported satisfaction (GAIS) and objective contour improvements (3D analysis).
+Through this study, the study team aims to evaluate the safety and effectiveness of AVELI.
+The study procedures include: * Baseline data collection of sociodemographic variables.
+Data collection of surgical variables, adverse events, and satisfaction scores. * All patients will undergo the standardized High-Definition Liposculpture technique, with AVELI applied to all identified cellulite and/or fibrosis release. * Photographic and 3D imaging preoperatively and at follow-ups (1, 3, 6, and 9 months).

 No Placebo Group